GuilhermeFerreiraa/GuilhermeFerreiraa/README.md

 </div>

 #### " With great powers assignments great responsibilities. "

-##
+- Currently I work as Developer Front-End

-- 🔭 Currently I work as Developer Front-End in MetaLife (using React & TS)
+- Refactoring the code and I each day.

 <br>